BernardoGomesNegri/ExtractBSPToFolderForVPK/README.md

   * maps
     * cp_example
       * materials
-        * texture.vmt (this file wouldn't be read if this was a vpk)
+        * texture.vmt (this file wouldn't be read if root dir was a vpk)

 Into this: